 Here are some examples of how we promote these values in our Sixth Form community:

-Our Sixth Form Student Council has elected representatives from tutor groups throughout the year.
-We also host an election, by both staff and students, for the positions of Head Boy and Head Girl.
-Students have to write a letter of application and go through am interview process.
-Once elected, the Sixth Form Student Council and the Head Boy and Girl work with staff to help make the Academy a better place to learn.
+Our Sixth Form pupil Council has elected representatives from tutor groups throughout the year.
+We also host an election, by both staff and pupils, for the positions of Head Boy and Head Girl. pupils have to write a letter of application and go through am interview process.
+Once elected, the Sixth Form pupil Council and the Head Boy and Girl work with staff to help make the Academy a better place to learn.

 Assembly focus: A Short History of British Politics and Why Vote?
 The London Mayoral Elections etc.